-Catherine Engh is a PhD candidate in the English program at the Graduate Center, CUNY, an adjunct instructor of English at Hunter College, and a writing across the curriculum fellow at Laguardia Community College.
+Catherine Engh received her Ph.D. in English in 2020 from The Graduate Center, CUNY.
+She is adjunct instructor of English at Hunter College, and a writing across the curriculum fellow at Laguardia Community College.
 Her dissertation, titled “British Romanticism and the Problem of Natural Development,” addresses the difficulties that Romantic writers encounter as they as seek to mobilize nature for programs of human improvement.
 She has taught courses focusing on questions of environmentalism, artistic authority, and gender in literature.
 She has publications forthcoming in New Approaches to Teaching Jane Austen’s Persuasion and English Language Notes.
 She has served as a co-chair of the Ecocriticism Public Working Group at the Graduate Center, funded in part by the Doctoral Student Council and the Center for the Humanities, and she co-organized this syllabus project with Christina Katopodis.

 Alexander Schlutz is associate professor of English at the Graduate Center and John Jay College at the City University of New York (CUNY), where he coordinates the interdisciplinary Sustainability and Environmental Justice program.
 His research and teaching interests include questions in British and German Romanticism, literature and ecology, and environmental justice.
 He is the author of Mind’s World.
 Imagination and Subjectivity from Descartes to Romanticism, winner of the 2009 International Conference on Romanticism’s Jean-Pierre Barricelli Award for the best book in Romanticism studies, and he is associate editor of the journal Essays in Romanticism.
 His essays have appeared in leading Romanticism journals, edited collections, and ISLE: Interdisciplinary Studies in Literature and Environment.